ilnarildarovuch/RdoSea/README.md

-# Little example of Blockchain (Maybe a new crypto)
+# Little crypto and blockchain